CharlieParker/mq-ansible/README.md

 ## Requirements

-- `ansible`, `passlib` and `ansible-lint` are required on your local machine to run playbooks implementing this collection.
+- `ansible` and `ansible-lint` are required on your local machine to run playbooks implementing this collection.
 - a target machine of any of the supported platforms:
   - Ubuntu
   - RedHat